(Im)possibility of Collective Intelligence: Practical Implications

 \subsection{Social Choice Theory}

-Our main result is a reincarnation of the Arrow's Impossibility Theorem \citep{Arrow50:Impossibility,Sen17:CCSW} which forms the basis of modern social choice theory; see, e.g., \citet{Patty19:SocialChoice} and references therein.
+Our result is a reincarnation of the Arrow's Impossibility Theorem \citep{Arrow50:Impossibility,Sen17:CCSW} which forms the basis of modern social choice theory; see, e.g., \citet{Patty19:SocialChoice} and references therein.
 To understand this, suppose that $\hsp$ consists of a finite number of at least three hypotheses representing a set of alternatives.
 In Arrow's setting, he is interested in the social welfare function (SWF):

 that aggregates preferences of $n$ individuals $\succeq_1,\ldots,\succeq_n$ over the set of alternatives to obtain the \emph{social} preference $\succeq$.
-He also demands $\succeq$ to be rational, i.e., complete and transitive.
+He also demands $\succeq$ to be \emph{rational}, i.e., complete and transitive.
 The impossibility result is established under similar set of axioms, namely, Universal Domain (no restriction on the domain of $F$), Pareto Principle (our PO), Independence of Irrelevant Alternatives (our IIH), and Non-dictatorship (our CI).
-As is apparent in the proof of Theorem \ref{thm:impossibility} (cf. Section \ref{sec:proof-impossibility}), our IR condition further restricts usable information of the risk profile to relative rankings of hypotheses.
-Moreover, as shown in Proposition \ref{prop:revealed-preference}, the internal consistency ensures that the revealed preference of $\algo$ will be complete and transitive.
+Our aggregation function $F$ in \eqref{eq:learning-mechanism} is similar to the SWF in the sense that our IR condition further restricts usable information of the risk profile to relative rankings of hypotheses, as is apparent in the proof of \Cref{lem:erm} (cf. \Cref{sec:proofs}).
+Moreover, as shown in \Cref{prop:revealed-preference}, the internal consistency ensures that the revealed preference of $\algo_\rp$ will be complete and transitive.